($740) Cost to ship a car from Charlotte, NC to Buffalo, NY

 The best Charlotte to Buffalo car shipping companies

-We’ve compared thousands of providers and identified the best car shipping companies to handle your move from Charlotte to Buffalo:
+We’ve done the research, and these are the best car shipping companies to help transport your vehicle from Charlotte to Buffalo:

 - Best for Real-Time Tracking: Nexus Auto Transport